-To show the complementary power of ITV with other methods, we perform a late fusion of ITV and \cite{Waseda2022} (the top-1 performer of TRECVid 2022) by average linear combination of their search rank lists.
-The fusion results in around 10\% of performance boost over \cite{Waseda2022}, with 23 out of 30 queries attaining higher xinfAP.
+To show the complementary power of ITV with other methods, we perform a late fusion of ITV and \cite{Waseda2022} (the top-1 performer of TRECVid 2022) by an average linear combination of their search rank lists.
+The fusion results in around a 10\% performance boost over \cite{Waseda2022}, with 23 out of 30 queries attaining higher xinfAP.
 Both rank lists share 88\% of true positive shots, and the improvement is mainly due to the elevation of some positive shots to higher ranks.
 For example, among the queries with improved performance, the average number of true positives with higher ranking positions in the search depth of 10 is 4.13.
-With late fusion, ITV is also able to retrieve more true positive shots (ranging from 1 to 90) for all queries originally outside the search depth of 1,000.
+With late fusion, ITV is also able to retrieve more true positive shots (ranging from 1 to 90) originally outside the search depth of 1,000 for all queries.